-Topic: Parliament and State Legislatures – structure, functioning, conduct of business, powers & privileges and issues arising out of these.
+Topic: Parliament and State Legislatures – structure, functioning, the conduct of business, powers & privileges and issues arising out of these.

 Context: Opposition parties in the Rajya Sabha have told the government that they wanted seven key legislations to be sent to a Select Committee of Parliament for further scrutiny.

 An unwieldy body like the Parliament cannot effectively deliberate upon all the issues that come up before it.
 The Parliament are complex, varied and voluminous functions.
-Moreover, it has neither adequate time nor necessary expertise to make a detailed scrutiny of all legislative measures and other matters.
+Moreover, it has neither the adequate time nor necessary expertise to make a detailed scrutiny of all legislative measures and other matters.
 Hence, the Parliament is aided by many committees in the discharge of its duties.

 - The seven Bills that the opposition has demanded be sent to a standing committee are: